nickp60/annofilt/README.md

 Pangenomes from genome assemblies can be befuddled by missassemblies of genes, expecially those truncated by contig breaks.

 # The Solution
-`annofilt` is used to filter annotations that appear to be truncated, based on a pangenome of closed genomes.  the algorithm proceeds as follows:
+`annofilt` is used to filter annotations that appear to be truncated, based on BLAST comparison with a pangenome generated from closed genomes.
+Briefly, the algorithm proceeds as follows:

 ```